aditya2000300/MEUN-project/README.md

 Running the Project
-Start the development server:
+Start the frontend server:
 bash

-Copy
+cd client
 npm start
 Open your browser and navigate to http://localhost:3000.
 The app will reload if you make edits, and you will see any lint errors in the console.

+Start the backend server:
+bash
+cd client
+npm run dev
+Open your browser and navigate to http://localhost:5000.